 The ten groups included in this proposal must meet the SSSG requirements (i.e. not be retrospective experience rated, not be Provider Partners, etc.) Those ten groups will be different than the ten groups you are asked to identify by the Office of the Inspector General (OIG).
 The ten groups you identify for OIG will include all groups with which the plan contracts.
-For your convenience the list of these groups may also be provided in this submission.
+For your convenience, you may include a separate sheet listing these groups with your submission.